Memorial Day celebrations still 'a go' despite coronavirus

 Where: 6648 Taneytown St., North Port

 The North Port American Legion Post 254 is having a curbside, boxed lunch.
-Children's lunch is $4 for a hot dog, cookie and drink, and $8 for pulled pork, sides and drink.
+Children's lunch is $4 for a hot dog, cookie and drink meal, and $8 for pulled pork, sides and drink meal.
 The event will serve as a fundraiser to help restore the post to pre-pandemic times with the bills paid.
 The post plans to reopen, with permission, in mid-June.
 To volunteer, call 941-237-7907.

 ENGLEWOOD